 Life in Valencia is full of unexpected surprises.
 Being one of the most popular cities for visitors in the whole of Spain, Valencia has a great blend of ancient sights and modern attractions.
 It's known as the City of Arts and Sciences, with futuristic structures including a planetarium, an oceanarium and an interactive museum.
 Valencia also has several beaches, including some within nearby Albufera Park, a wetlands reserve with a lake and walking trail and you can be at the beach within 20-30 minutes, either on a bike or via tram.
 Valencia is where the Turia River meets the Mediterranean Sea where waters are calm but also enable you to surf and kite-surf at certain times.

 Valencia is a great spot for outside sports, perfect for cyclists, as well as hikers and rock climbers.
 It is a good place for runners too.

 Paella is, of course, the favourite dish here, given that this dish originates from nearby Albufera National Park, around half an hour south of the city.
 Seafood is of course on the top list as well!

-The aquarium is organised by ten zones, each synthesising a distinct environment, and using real seawater from Valencia's waterfront.
+The aquarium in Valencia is organized by ten zones, each synthesizing a distinct environment, and using real seawater from Valencia's waterfront.
 So at the Arctic tank, you’ll get to see beluga whales swimming in a spacious and thoughtfully designed tank.
-You can spot sand tiger sharks, penguins, walruses, dolphins and sea lions.
+You can spot sand tiger sharks, penguins, walruses, dolphins, and sea lions.